Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a review of the data that was illustrated above.
+The points below are a review of the material that was touched on above.

-- Policyholders who want higher liability limits will pay around $500 annually to raise limits from 30/60 bodily injury limits to higher 250/500 limits
+- Insureds who purchase increased liability limits will pay an extra $500 per year to raise from a minimum limit to 250/500 limits

-- Higher risk drivers who have several accidents or serious violations may pay on average $1,610 more annually for 300 insurance
+- Drivers considered higher risk who have several accidents or serious violations could be forced to pay on average $1,610 more per year to insure a Chrysler 300

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.